tht/autodoist/README.md

 Recurring lists
 ====================

-The program looks for all parentless tasks with a recursive date.
+The program looks for all parentless tasks with a recurring date.
 If they contain sub-tasks, they will be restored in the same order when the parentless task is checked.

 ![See example](https://i.imgur.com/CIjB7MC.gif)